drupalprojects/contemplate/README.txt

 Configuring your content templates

 - Enable the Content Template module in admin/modules
+- Make sure you have some nodes already entered in your system for the content type you wish to build a template for.
+- Enable the 'help' module if you need a little more information about using this module.
-- Visit structure/types/templates and use the 'edit template' link to start editing your template for which ever content type you require.
+- Visit structure -> content types -> content templates and use the 'edit template' link to start editing the template for which ever content type you require, available variables are in the 'Variables' collapsible textarea under each template, click on a property in that field to place it into your template
 - Make sure 'Affect body output' checkbox is clicked and then you can begin to edit your template.
 - Press 'Save'